jessepav/lacygoill-wiki-backup/vim/vimL.md

     echo lines
     ['a', '\b', '\c']~

-## ?

-If I use the `trim` argument, how much leading whitespace does Vim trim?
+## If I use the `trim` argument, how much leading whitespace does Vim trim?

-Vim uses the indentation of the assignment line where `=<<` is:
+Vim trims any leading whitespace matching the indentation of the first non-empty (`!~ '^$'`) text line inside the heredoc:

     let list =<< trim END
       xx
     xx
         xx
     END
     echo list
-    ['xx', '  xx', 'xx']~
+    ['xx', 'xx', '  xx']~
+                  ^^
+                  there were 4 spaces initially,
+                  but 2 were trimmed because there were 2 on the first text line

+Note that Vim makes a distinction between tabs and spaces.

+---

-Exception: it  seems that for the  last line containing the  marker, the leading whitespace must match exactly the one on the first line containing `=<<`.
+Exception: on the last line containing the  marker, Vim trims only a sequence of leading whitespace if it matches *exactly* the one on the line containing `=<<`.
+IOW, there must not be less *or more* whitespace.
-Which would  explain why the assignment  fails when there are  *fewer* spaces on the last line than on the first line:
+This explains why the assignment fails when there are *fewer* spaces on the last line than on the first line:

         let list =<< trim END
-      xx
-        xx
-      xx
+    2 spaces below
+    vv
       END
         echo list
         E990: Missing end marker 'END'~

 ##
 # Pasting text